Thomas G. Moukawsher

-Thomas Moukawsher (born 1962) is a former American judge, legal scholar, and legal writer.
+Thomas Moukawsher (born 1962) is a former American politician, judge, legal scholar, and legal writer.
 From 2013 to 2023, he served as a judge of the Connecticut Superior Court.

 Early life and education

 Moukawsher was born in 1962 in New London, Connecticut.
 He attended The Citadel Military College, where he served as a member of the school's honor court.
 In 1983, he graduated with high honors after attending The Citadel for three years.
 Moukawsher then attended the University of Connecticut School of Law, where he served on the board of the Connecticut Law Review and the Connecticut Moot Court Board, graduating with honors in 1986.
+He is the brother of fellow politician Edward Moukawsher.

 Career

 During law school, Moukawsher served a year in the office of Connecticut Governor William A. O'Neill as an intern and a paid law clerk.
 In 1985, he became a lobbyist for the Connecticut Bankers Association, serving until he was elected to the Connecticut General Assembly in 1990.
 Prior to his election to the state legislature, Moukawsher was elected to two terms on the Town Council of Groton, Connecticut.
 After losing a state senate race in 1992, Moukawsher became special counsel to Connecticut Senate president pro tempore John B. Larson, whom he served there and as an outside counsel after Larson's election to Congress in 1998, including during his tenure as chair of the House Democratic Caucus during the 111th and 112th United States Congress.
 Moukawsher served for eighteen years on the Democratic State Central Committee of Connecticut and also served two terms as counsel to the Democratic Party of Connecticut.

 Moukawsher's law practice ultimately focused on federal-court fiduciary litigation under the Employee Retirement Income Security Act of 1974 (ERISA).
 From 1991 to 2013, he litigated pension fraud and fiduciary litigation on behalf of plans and plan participants in thirteen U.S. District Courts and seven United States Courts of Appeals.
 His victories included a win before an eleven-member en banc panel of the San Francisco, California-based Ninth Circuit Court of Appeals in Bins v.
 Exxon and as co-counsel to a class that won a landmark favorable ruling from the United States Supreme Court in 2011 in CIGNA v.
 Amara.

 In practice, Moukawsher was a regular lecturer on ERISA litigation.
 He served as co-chair of the American Bar Association's Committee on Employee Benefits and as a co-author and editor of its book, Employee Benefit Law.
 He served as a fellow of the American College of Employee Benefit Counsel.
 He is a sustaining life fellow of the American Bar Foundation.